vaishnu7/vaishnu7/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/39788520/120531675-85450500-c3fc-11eb-954a-c974afd8e7f0.gif)

-# Hi 👋 I am Vaishnudebi Dutta and Welcome to my Profile
+# Hi 👋 I am Vaishnu and welcome to my Profile

 ## 🔮 Know about me
 📚 _I am a PhD student in Engineering Mathematics at University of Bristol funded by EPSRC DTP.
 I did Integrated MSc. in Mathematics and Computing from Birla Institute of Technology, Mesra and I also have PG Cert. in Mathematics from the University of Glasgow_